 All people like to feel safe, both physically and emotionally.
 Part of our job as youth development professionals is to help our children feel safe, even if they do not have that feeling all the time at home or at school.
 Understanding how to provide safe touch and protect children from unwelcome touch is a requisite step to helping all youth feel safe.
 Children and adolescents are, each in their own way, physical and sexual beings.
 They are curious and easily over-stimulated.
 As one of the adults at your summer program, you are responsible for setting appropriate limits around touch, regardless of what a child may express.
 You are also responsible for setting a positive example, in your self-expression, your interaction with fellow staff, and your interactions with youth.

 The following guidelines are general recommendations.
 The policies at your camp, school, or other youth-serving organization, as well as the laws in your state, may be different in important ways.
-Always consult with your director and the policies and documentation your employer has provided.
+Always consult with your director and the policies and documentation that have been provided.

 Definitions: What is child abuse?